 The Tenant will keep in the Leased Premises or at its principal office in Canada, for at least four (4) years after the end of each Rental Year, adequate books and records kept in accordance with generally accepted accounting principles that show inventories and receipts of merchandise at the Leased Premises and daily receipts from all sales, charges, services and other transactions, in or from the Leased Premises made by the Tenant and any other Persons conducting business in or from the Leased Premises as well as sales tax returns, pertinent original sales records, and any other sales records that the Landlord reasonably requires and that would normally be examined by an accountant pursuant to accepted auditing standards in performing a detailed audit of Tenant's Gross Sales.
-The Tenant will also cause the records described above to be kept by all Persons doing business in or from the Leased Premises.
-The Tenant, and all other Persons conducting business in or from the Leased Premises, will record at the time of the sale, in the presence of the customer, all receipts from sales, charges, services or other transactions whether for cash or credit, in a cash register or registers having a sealed cumulative total and any other control features that are required by the Landlord.
+The Tenant will also cause the records described above to be kept by all Persons doing business in or from the Leased Premises, will record at the time of the sale, in the presence of the customer, all receipts from sales, charges, services or other transactions whether for cash or credit, in a cash register or registers having a sealed cumulative total and any other control features that are required by the Landlord.